krnotes365/sports/cricket/stadium-tips.md

-# Tips for Stadium Visit
+# Tips for Cricket Stadium Visit

 Are you going to watch a Cricket Match for the 1st time at Cricket Stadium?
 There here are some tips I have collected from regular folks who goto stadium.